 Is It Aggression or Is It Something Else?
 Reasons for Cat Aggression

-My Aggressive Cat
+My Cat’s Aggressive Behaviors

-At times, I wondered why my normally sweet cat was being so mean.
+I wondered why my normally sweet cat was being so mean.
 Why was he suddenly being such a little jerk?

 Knowing what I know now about cat behavior and cognition, it turns out he wasn’t being mean or a little jerk.
 At the time, I didn’t take into account the most important perspective of all: my cat.

 As someone who got to spend over 5 wonderful years with him, I’d hardly describe Zoloft as an jerk.
-He was an excellent cat and we spent a lot of time snuggling.
+He was an excellent cat.
+Most of our days together were spent enjoying each other’s company.
 There was something else going on and figuring out what that something was ended up being the key to addressing his behavior concerns.
-If you want to read my full story of what I did, check out my origin story.

-Reasons Your Cat Is Aggressive
+Reasons Your Cat Is Behaving Aggressively

 A cat nipping a finger